yuki-js/blockchain-spec/3-of-4-multisig-escrow.md

 8. Buyer and seller sign the transaction.
 9. Broadcast the transaction.

-If the seller doesn't send merchandise, or buyer and seller have trouble signing the transaction: for instance, due to the lack of blockchain skills, platform administrator can intervene and rollback with platform administrator's private key.
+If the seller doesn't send merchandise, or buyer and seller have trouble signing the transaction, platform administrator can intervene and rollback with platform administrator's private key.

 Even if the well-trained user were to modify the transaction and try to deny paying the usage fee, it is no use trying it, because it has already been signed by platform server.
 By this mechanism, the platform forces users to pay a charge.
 That makes a big difference between 2-of-3 multisig escrow.